-Of all the geometric shapes in sacred geometry, the hexagon is arguably the most powerful and fascinating.
-It is found in many spiritual symbols such as the Star of David, The Tree of Life in the Kabbalah and the Hagal Rune composed by ancient tribes of northern Europe.
+Of all the geometric shapes in sacred geometry, the hexagon is arguably the most powerful.
+And fascinating.
+The six-sided geometric shape is found in many spiritual symbols such as the Star of David, The Tree of Life in the Kabbalah and the Hagal Rune composed by ancient tribes of northern Europe.

 The Star of David, also known as the Seal of Solomon, is believed to be one of the oldest symbols ever used.
 Although its origin is unknown, it probably existed long before it was incorporated into the philosophies of Judaism.